ansonyuu/matchmaking/README.md

 2. Clone the repository
 3. Replace `attendees.csv` in `visualizer.ipynb` with the path to your downloaded data
 4. Run all cells
+5. Bask in the glory of having an awesome new poster